-David was born on 27th March 1885, in Blairgowrie, Perthshire and moved to Helensburgh with his family.
+David was born on 27th May 1887 in Glasgow and moved to Helensburgh with his parents John and Mary when he was very young.

 The older brother of film actors Andy and Jean Clyde, David Clyde was an actor/director/theatre manager in Scotland.
 He went to London, and by 1924 was a member of the Garrick Theatre Company.
 Next he went to America with his Birmingham-born actress wife Gaby Fay, born Dorothy Fay Hammerton on September 26 1895, and worked in both cinema and theatre before moving to Vancouver, Canada.
 It was here that he was to become the part-owner of the Empress Theatre and he spent several months refurbishing it.